 We all know that learning a new language is never easy.
 Especially one that is so different to your mother tongue.
-However, thanks to many online courses and phone applications, learning a language, like English has never been easier!
+However, thanks to many online esol courses and phone applications, learning english online has never been easier!

 Throughout this article, we will discuss the many different available online tools to help deepen your knowledge of the English language.
 Whether you’re a beginner or advanced, have a read.